sivaren/sivaren/README.md

 ---

 ### 🧙‍♂️ About Me:
-I am a second-year Informatics student at Institut Teknologi Bandung.
-Often to think creatively and an adaptable person.
+I am a third-year Informatics student who is interested in Software Engineering and has experience in Web Development.
+Often to think creatively and be an adaptable person.
 Personally eager to learn and always do self-improvement to give maximum contribution in every place.

-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently learning Ethical Hacking
 - ⚡ I do memorize the national anthem of Thailand
 - 📫 Reach me from <a href="https://www.linkedin.com/in/rava-naufal-attar/"> LinkedIn </a>